DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 ### Abstract
 In this project you will find the development of an modell-free, off-policy **Actor Critic reinforcement learning Agent**(figure 1) implicit an **Deep Deterministic Policiy Gradietn Agent** (DDPG) using deep function approximators[1] to solve an double-jointed roboter arm to follow a certain trajectory in an
 **Continous Space Environement**.
+To increase the learning speed of the algroithm an 20 agend spaced envirnoment is used.
+Where every agend adds its expiereance to a replaybuffer which is shared by all agents and the network (critic & actor) are there for updated the equivalent amoutn of times.

-The development of the agent is a two step process.
-First implementeing the the given agent from a former [project](https://github.com/DiegelD/Deep-Reinforcement-Learning-ND/tree/main/ddpg-bipedal) and making some adjustments and second tuning the hyper parameters so that the agent collectings enough rewards to solve this problem.
+The development of the agent is a two step process:
+*First implementeing the the given agent* from a former [project](https://github.com/DiegelD/Deep-Reinforcement-Learning-ND/tree/main/ddpg-bipedal) and making some adjustments and
+*second tuning the hyper parameters* so that the agent collectings enough rewards to solve this problem.

  *In the following are some highlights of the project described.
 For deeper, wider more detailed insights feel free to check the code that speaks for itself*.